 Crate: wire or plastic.
 Wire, they can see out and you can put a blanket over it for night time or quiet time and can be attached to your exercise pen.
 Don’t get it too small, your puppy will grow.
 30X27X23 is an average size.
 36X25X27 is a nice roomy size for bigger dogs or larger.
 They need to be able to stand up and turn around and stretch out!

 Dog food: NOW puppy from Petcurean.
 This food is available at Global Pets, Pet Value.
-A good quality canned food ( not from the grocery store althought the nutrition first puppy from Superstore seems ok), You can introduce good brands for variety.
-Dry food doesn’t provide enough moisture for you dog.
-Adding some water and the canned food is important.
-Soak in hot water to soften abit for the first weeks and add the canned food, milk and freeze-dried nuggets from Primal.
+A good quality canned food, the puppy food from Superstore brand and Purina Beyond, Turkey are good choices.
+You can introduce good brands for variety.
+Dry food doesn’t provide enough moisture for your dog.
+Adding some water and or goat milk and the canned food is important.
+Soak in hot water to soften a bit for the first weeks and add the canned food, milk and freeze-dried nuggets from Primal.
 Eggs, cottage cheese, boiled chicken, liver, hamburger, veggies, no onions!
 Sweet potatoes with a bit of melted butter!

-I always feed a few little cookies at bed time so their tummies aren’t completely empty.
+I always feed a few cookies at bed time so their tummies aren’t completely empty.
 If they throw up yellow bile, they are too empty and hungry!

 Blankets: soft, easy to wash.
 Puppies and dogs love a nice cushy spot.
 The ones with the Sherpa look are easy to walk on.